 - Authorizing, Implemented, or Interpreted Law

-(2) Authority for the Newborn Hearing Screening program and promulgation of rules to implement the program are found in Section 26-10-6.
+(1) Authority for the Newborn Hearing Screening: Early Hearing Detection and Intervention program and promulgation of rules to implement the program are found in Section 26-10-6.

-(5) "Evoked otoacoustic emissions" means a specific test method which elicits a physiologic response from the cochlea, and may include Transient Evoked Otoacoustic Emissions and Distortion Products Otoacoustic Emissions test procedures.
+(8) "Evoked otoacoustic emissions" means an objective test method which elicits a physiologic response from the cochlea, and may include Transient Evoked Otoacoustic Emissions and Distortion Products Otoacoustic Emissions test procedures.

-(9) "Follow-up" means appropriate services and procedures relating to the confirmation of hearing loss and appropriate referrals for newborn children with abnormal or inconclusive screening results.
+(9) "Follow-up" means appropriate services and procedures relating to the confirmation of hearing status and appropriate referrals for infants with abnormal or inconclusive screening or diagnostic results.

 Each newborn in the state of Utah shall submit to the Newborn Hearing Screening testing, except as provided in Section 26-10-6(1).

 (1) Each institution shall designate a person to be responsible for the newborn hearing screening program in that institution.

 (2) An audiologist who is licensed by the State of Utah shall oversee each newborn hearing screening program.
 This audiologist may be full or part time, on or off site, an employee of the institution, or under contract or other arrangement that allows him/her to oversee the newborn hearing screening program.
 This audiologist shall advise the institution about all aspects of the newborn hearing screening program, including screening, tracking, follow-up, and referral for diagnosis.

 (3) The institution must provide newborn hearing screening services as required by this rule prior to discharge, unless the infant is transferred to another institution before screening is completed.

 (4) If the infant is transferred to another institution before screening is completed, the receiving institution must provide hearing screening services as required by this rule prior to discharge.